 Principals involved in Data Governance exist in four categories, as defined below.

 Chief Data Administrator – The Chief Data Administrator co-chairs the Committee and has overall responsibility for the operational, procedural, and technological data environment.
-Unless otherwise appointed by the Provost, this is the Director of Information Systems.
+Unless otherwise appointed by the Provost, this is the Associate Vice President of Enterprise Systems.
 The Chief Data Administrator is responsible for carrying out the policies, procedures and activities engendered by the Committee.
-It is also be the responsibility of the Chief Data Administrator to oversee the appointment of Data Stewards in colleges and administrative units, and to distribute updates to documentation and guidelines as appropriate.
+It is also the responsibility of the Chief Data Administrator to oversee the appointment of Data Stewards in colleges and administrative units, and to distribute updates to documentation and guidelines as appropriate.